tiagodalloca/spec-examples/README.md

 If there's something I've learned round here in github is that you never know what kind of contribution you might get.
 I'm waiting yours!

 Well, guess what?
 I'm doing it because I wanna help others who may be beneficiated from these examples!

-Guess something more?
-I love using :exclamation:s !!!
-In my country, they usually mean happyness!